Chipdelmal/MoNeT/DataAnalysis/SplitDrive_Yorkeys/README.md

 python SDY_video.py 'dsk' 'nag' 'eco' 'E_30_20_075'
 ```

-Run the experiment in batch:
+Run the experiment in batch.
+Change the parameters with *nano* and then run:

 ```bash
 python SDY_looper.py